domwrap/ReTyPe/README.md

 #### Food and Beverage

-- Swipe/login using RFID passes rather than mag-stripe cards
+- Swipe/login using RFID passes rather than mag-stripe cards (only need to carry one card)

 #### ONE Resort